Prebidly/terraform-aws-prebid-cache/README.md

 ## What does this module do?
 Terraform module designed to create:

-* AWS ECS cluster required for hosting the [prebid-cache](https://github.com/prebid/prebid-cache) docker image
+* AWS ECS cluster to run the prebid-cache application
-* AWS ECR repository to store the docker image
+* AWS ECR repository to store the [prebid-cache](https://github.com/prebid/prebid-cache) docker image
-* AWS ElastiCache cluster with Redis engine as the in-memory cache database
+* AWS ElastiCache cluster with Redis engine as the cache database backend
-* All corresponding IAM roles and security groups required to enable comminuation between the prebid-cache and prebid-server
+* All relevant security group settings required to enable communication between prebid-cache and prebid-server applications

 ![img.png](img.png)